Debug Info Obfuscation

 1. Leave debug information without modifications.

-This kind of option can be helpful for internal testing of your application.
+Helpful for internal testing of your application.
 In other cases it's better to choose other options.

-Stack trace will be reported like the following:
+The stack trace will be reported like the following:

 java.lang.NullPointerException